 Enrollment is accepted for residents of Vermilion Local Schools who meet the eligibility requirements for a preschooler with disabilities.
 Eligibility is determined based on the Rules for the Education of Preschool Children with Disabilities (Chapter 3301.31).
 Enrollment for children not meeting the eligibility criteria as a student with a disability is available to Vermilion Local School District residents and staff of the Vermilion Local Schools.
-Open enrollment for model peers may be accepted after September 1.
+Open enrollment is not accepted by Vermilion Local Schools Little Anchors Preschool Program.